hacker77189/kaggle_Works_minhaj/Hackethon_2/ReadMe.md

   Respondents 65 years old and older were labeled as “Senior” and all individuals under 65 years old as “Adult”.

   Make sure to mark Adult as 0 and Senior as 1.
 This is important.
 Look at sample submission file, it accepts only 0 or 1.

   3. Target Variable Classes:

   age_group: Adult - 0

   age_group: Senior - 1

-3.Features:
+4. Features:

   The dataset contains the following features:

   SEQN: Sequence number (identifier)